 Host custom MCP servers using Databricks apps

-Host your own custom or third-party MCP servers as Databricks apps.
+Host custom or third-party MCP servers as Databricks apps.
 Custom MCP servers are useful if you already have an MCP server you want to deploy or if you want to run a third-party MCP server as a source of tools.

 Requirements